22 Best Things to do in Niagara Falls, New York, in the Winter

 Sledding

 Sledding is a great winter activity for families of all ages- it’s fun and easy!
-A winter trip that offers sledding for the family can help draw you in and make for an unforgettable experience.
-Don’t let the winter blues keep your family from enjoying the amazing experiences that come from travel.
+A winter trip that offers family sledding can help draw you in and make for an unforgettable experience.
+Don’t let the winter blues keep your family from enjoying the amazing experiences that travel has to offer.

-Whether sledding down a mountain or tubing on a hilltop, plenty of attractions provide an invigorating sense of adventure while keeping everyone safe and comfortable.
-Family travel is an amazing way to bond and make memories, so why not consider sledding your next destination?
+Whether sledding down a mountain or tubing on a hilltop, numerous attractions offer an invigorating sense of adventure while keeping everyone safe and comfortable.
+Family travel is a fantastic way to bond and make memories, so why not consider sledding as your next destination?

 Helicopter Rides

-Check out helicopter rides from Niagara Falls, USA, with a helicopter ride, tour, and lunch.
+Experience helicopter rides from Niagara Falls, USA, including a helicopter ride, tour, and lunch.

 Art Alley